evant/binding-collection-adapter/README.md

 ## Usage

-You need to provied your items and an `ItemView` to bind to the layout.
-You should use an `ObservableList` to automaticaly update your view based on list changes.
+You need to provide your items and an `ItemView` to bind to the layout.
+You should use an `ObservableList` to automatically update your view based on list changes.
 However, you can use any `List` if you don't need that functionality.

 ```java